hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

     Examples:
     - **He come in yesterday and say he ain't got no money** (He came in yesterday and said he didn't have any money)

-11. Use of "steady" as an intensifying adverb:
+11. Use of “steady” as an intensifying adverb:

     Example:
     - **She steady talking** (She's continuously talking)